Handbook

 Bus service is an extension of the classroom.
 Therefore, the board expects students to conduct themselves on the bus in a manner consistent with the established standards for classroom behavior.
 Students are under the supervision and control of the bus driver while on his/her bus and all directions to be followed.
 Students shall remain well back from the roadway while awaiting the bus.
 Pupils shall enter the bus in an orderly fashion and go directly to a seat and remain seated until the destination is reached.
 Students shall keep their hands, arms, and heads inside the bus.
 All articles such as athletic equipment, books, musical instruments, etc., must be kept out of the aisle.
 The emergency door must be used for emergency only.
 Students who must cross the street at a bus stop shall wait until they receive a signal from the bus driver.
 When students must cross a street upon entering or leaving the bus, it shall always be done in front of the bus far enough in front of the bus so that the driver may adequately observe them.
 This means that students shall be able to see the face of the bus driver.
 The driver shall hold his bus with warning lights flashing until the crossing has been completed.
 In the afternoon, any student who desires to get off the bus at any location between the school and the pickup point must present the bus driver with a note granting permission from his/her parent/guardian and approval by the principal or designee (signature required) of the school that the student attends.
 Any student wishing to ride a bus other than his/her designated bus must have written parental/guardian permission with approval by the principal or designee (signature required).
 Transient students shall be expected to abide by the discipline policies adopted by the Jefferson County Board of Education and rules adopted by the staff of their terminal school.
 The principal of the student transported shall be informed by the bus driver of any serious discipline problem and may be called upon to assist if necessary.
 A student may be denied the privilege of riding the bus if determined by the principal that his/her behavior is such as to cause disruption on the bus, or when he/she disobeys state or local rules and regulations pertaining to pupil transportation.

 The first offense for fighting on a bus will result in five days out of school suspension, possible citation to court, and added as a step on the Assertive Discipline Plan.
-The second offense for fighting will result in a recommendation for placement in Jefferson Academy or explusion, and citation to court.
-The first offense for use of tobacco will result in three days out-of-school suspension, citation to court, and added as a step on the Assertive Discipline Plan.
-The second offense for tobacco use will result in three days out-of-school suspension, citation to court, and added as a step on the Assertive Discipline Plan.
-The third offense for tobacco use will result in placement in Jefferson Academy and citation to court.
-Offenses that involve drugs, alcohol, or are sexual in nature will follow the school’s Assertive Discipline policy with further discipline.
+The second offense for fighting will result in a recommendation for placement in Jefferson Academy or expulsion, citation to court, bus suspension for the remainder of the school year and added as a step on the Assertive Discipline Plan.
+The first offense for use of tobacco/vape will result in three days out-of-school suspension, citation to court, and added as a step on the Assertive Discipline Plan.
+The second offense for tobacco/vape use will result in three days out-of-school suspension, citation to court, and added as a step on the Assertive Discipline Plan.
+The third offense for tobacco/vape use will result in placement in Jefferson Academy, citation to court and added as a step on the Assertive Discipline Plan.
+Offenses that involve drugs, alcohol, or are sexual in nature will follow the school’s Assertive Discipline policy with further discipline and/or Bus Suspensions.
 An attempt shall be made to notify parents in person or by phone concerning any suspension and/or expulsion of bus privileges.
 In addition, written notice shall be mailed.
-The parent may be required to discuss the matter with the principal assistant principal, and transportation supervisor before transportation privileges are restored.
+The parent may be required to discuss the matter with the principal, assistant principal, and transportation supervisor before transportation privileges are restored.
 The suspension of a student from riding the school bus shall follow the same procedures as for any other school suspension.
 It is the responsibility of the principal, assistant principal, and/ or transportation supervisor to notify the bus driver of disciplinary action taken (the same day of occurrence if possible).
 Students are not permitted to sell food products on school buses.
 Eating on field trips while on the bus may be allowed due to the length of the trip.
 However, a time shall be designated when students are permitted to eat (they are not permitted to eat continuously during the trip).
 The teacher(s) and students on the trip are responsible for cleaning up all waste.

 BUS DISCIPLINE

-- Warning or Assigned Seat or Bus Suspension (5 Days) or Bus Suspension for the remainder of the year
+- Warning or Assigned Seat or Bus Suspension (1-3 Days) or School Consequence or Bus Suspension for the remainder of the year

 - Parent Contact